Spetchley Park Gardens, Spetchley, Worcester, WR5 1RS

 In 2013 we embarked on the Spetchley Revival Project, designed to protect and rejuvenate the heritage of the garden.
 The initial stage involved the building of a new Car Park and Welcome Centre thanks to a grant from the RDPE.

-We have also been very fortunate in obtaining a grant from the Heritage Lottery Fund to renovate the garden lake, convert the cart sheds into a Heritage Learning and Interpretation Centre where visitors can learn about the history of the garden, family and landscape and to conserve the 19th century Sovereign Coach which will displayed within the Interpretation Centre.
-This is phase two of the project which will be completed mid-summer 2016.
+We have also been very fortunate in obtaining a grant from the Heritage Lottery Fund to renovate the garden lake, convert the cart sheds into a Heritage Learning and Interpretation Centre where visitors can learn about the history of the garden, family and landscape, and to conserve the 19th century Sovereign Coach.
+This was phase two of the project and we were delighted to officially open the Centre to visitors in June 2017.

 The house, landscape and Gardens are now very much a legacy of one family's commitment to ensuring nature, beauty and longevity thrive at Spetchley.